chiamp/skill-expression-game-analysis/README.md

 ### What happens when the AI agent's learned strategy is sub-optimal?
 If the AI agent's strategy is theoretically sub-optimal, then it provides a lower bound of what the skill score of the game can be; as the AI agent's strategy approaches the optimal strategy, the current skill score will approach the true theoretical value of the skill score.

-If the AI agent's strategy is worst than the random strategy, then the skill score will be negative, and will approach negative infinity as the AI strategy win rate approaches zero.
+If the AI agent's strategy is worse than the random strategy, then the skill score will be negative, and will approach negative infinity as the AI strategy win rate approaches zero.
 In practice, given enough computational power and time, the AI agent will learn a strategy that's better than the random strategy.

 ### How useful is skill score?
 The intuitive definition of the skill score for each player role is a measurement from 0 to 1 that tells you how much skill affects the outcome of the game for that specific player role.
 "How much skill affects the outcome of the game" is a little abstract and not concrete.